 In order to know if an investment of this nature compensates, the idea is to make the alignment between the improvements that these systems bring to the organization and the costs involved in its implementation.

-A formula that measures the return: ROI= Net Benefits/Project Investment
+A formula that measures the return on investment for the Enterprise Resource Planning System: ROI= Net Benefits/Project Investment

-According to Aberdeen Group, organizations obtain the most benefits for the ERP system, if the ERP ROI was identified before the start of the project and evaluated continuously throughout the implementation process.
+According to Aberdeen Group, organizations obtain the most benefits for the Enterprise Resource Planning System, if the ERP Return on Investment (ROI) was identified before the start of the project and evaluated continuously throughout the implementation process.

 The formula of calculating the ROI is simple, starts by calculating the Net Revenue that the investment will generate for the company during all the time that it will be operating, subtracting its acquisition costs and dividing it all by the own costs of acquiring.

 In order to measure the return of an ERP implementation project, it is necessary to first diagnose the needs of the business and recognize tangible and intangible benefits, not everything can be measured.
-To achieve the ROI within the shortest time and to reduce costs from the ERP system to the maximum, enterprises need to have a platform that integrates the whole management of the company.
+To achieve the ROI within the shortest time and to reduce costs from the Enterprise Resource Planning System to the maximum, enterprises need to have a platform that integrates the whole management of the company.

 Managers have to know very well how much they will spend on the project, and this amount should avoid unexpected costs.
 Everything must be understood before moving ahead, from the needs and customizations, the architecture and software modules, the number of users, the duration of the implementation, or whether it is on premises or on the cloud.

 ERP software covers various areas such as financial, sales, operational, human resources, planning, marketing, legal, accounting, customer service, and the ROI is usually delivered in line with the improvement of business processes on those areas.
-The ERP transforms the raw data into actionable information and into better decisions.
+The Enterprise Resource Planning software transforms the raw data into actionable information and into better decisions.

 Smart companies recognize that identifying benefits is a prerequisite for estimating an investment’s value.
 There are important benefits that will impact the ROI formula: